ChannelFinder/ChannelFinderService/src/site/sphinx/api.rst

 **.../properties**

-Method: POST    Payload: :ref:`pay-list-of-properties`  Required Role: :ref`role-property-mod`
+Method: POST    Payload: :ref:`pay-list-of-properties`  Required Role: :ref:`role-property-mod`

 Add properties in the payload to all channels in the payload data.
 If the properties of the payload contain an embedded <channels> list, the property is added to all channels in that list.
 In this case, the value for